 Advisement Options for New Students

-New MOWR students have the option to sign up for a one-on-one advisement appointment or a group advisement session.
+New dual enrollment students have the option to sign up for a one-on-one advisement appointment or a group advisement session.
 When deciding what format is right for you, consider the following:

 Group Advisement Sessions